garybuckle/garybuckle.github.io/_posts/2018-05-16-Detatched Retina recovery for Athletes.markdown

 That was certainly the case for me, coming in a period where I was getting ready for a marathon, challenging in local squash leagues, about to embark on an ultra-marathon and generally enjoying a high level of fitness.

-So fow diod ut happen? - the question everyonre asks!
+So how did it happen? - the question everyone asks!

 I can think of no particular reason why this happened.
 No squash ball in the eye, no one punched me and I certainly had no trauma that I can recollect.